microsoft/ComplianceCxE/docs/playbooks/fsicc.md

     <figcaption>Figure 8: New pattern with custom dictonary</figcaption>
 </figure>

-Once you are complete with your pattern click Create.
-If you like you can add additional patterns to this SIT for example you might have a Low, Medium and High pattern in the same SIT.
-Your low might be just find a keywork while a High is finding a keyword with supporting elements.
+Once you are complete with your pattern click **Create**.
+If you would like you can add additional patterns to this sensitive info type (SIT) for example you might have a Low, Medium and High pattern in the same SIT.
+Your low might be just find a keyword while a High is finding a keyword with supporting elements.

-Once you are done with the patterns click on Next.
+Once you are done with the patterns click on **Next**.

 <figure>
     <img src="../../playbooks/img/fsi/picture9.png" align="left"/>